 Out of Africa (1937) continues to be her most famous work, a memoir of Dinesen’s life in Africa as the owner of a coffee plantation.
 It wasn’t until she returned to Denmark from Africa, in 1931, did she began to use the name Isak Dinesen for her writing.

-Her most enduring work is Out of Africa
+Isak Dinesen’s most enduring work, Out of Africa

-In February of 1959 Isak Dinesen attended an extravagant lunch at Carson McCullers‘ home in Nyack, New York.
+In February of 1959, Dinesen attended an extravagant lunch at Carson McCullers‘ home in Nyack, New York.
 The other guest was the one and only Marilyn Monroe.

 - Out of Africa